Mustafa IV: Reign

 Mustafa ascended to the throne after the deposition of his cousin, Selim, on 29 May 1807.
-He came to the throne in the wake of the turbulent events that led to the fatwa against Selim for "introduc[ing] among the Muslims the manners of infidels and showing an intention to suppress the Janissaries".
+He came to the throne in the wake of the turbulent events that led to the fatwa against Selim for "introducing among the Muslims the manners of infidels and showing an intention to suppress the Janissaries".
 Selim fled to the palace, where he swore fealty to his cousin as the new sultan, and attempted to commit suicide.
 Mustafa spared his life by smashing the cup of poison that his cousin tried to drink.

 Mustafa's brief reign was turbulent.
 Immediately upon ascending to the throne, the Janissaries rioted throughout Constantinople, looting and murdering anyone who appeared to support Selim.
 More threatening, however, was a truce signed with the Russians, which freed Mustafa Pasha, a pro-reformist commander stationed on the Danube, to march his army back to Constantinople to restore Selim.
 With the aid of the Grand Vizier of Adrianople, the army marched on the capital and seized the palace.